 Rabbi Melman is involved in the community through the Northbrook Clergy Association, and serves on the Board of Directors of The Norton and Elaine Sarnoff Center for Jewish Genetics.
 He is a Past-President of the Chicago Region of Rabbinical Assembly and is a member of the Chicago Board of Rabbis.
 Rabbi Melman has also served as a guest lecturer over the past several years at the Chicago School of Professional Psychology.

 Rabbi Melman considers the United States/Israel relationship very important to American Jewry and is very involved with AIPAC, serving on its National Council.
 Jewish camp is also very near and dear to Rabbi Melman’s heart.
 His children have attended Camp Ramah in Wisconsin over the past several years and he spends part of his summer there where he serves as Rabbi-in-Residence.
 Rabbi Melman is an avid traveler and feels fortunate to have led CBS congregants on trips to Israel and Cuba.
-He looks forward to leading a congregational Jewish heritage tour to Spain with Elisa this coming November.
 Additionally, he is a proud supporter of his beloved Toronto Maple Leafs, Toronto Raptors and Toronto Blue Jays.

 Rabbi Carl Wolkin graduated from Columbia University in 1968 with a BA in Classics and received his rabbinic ordination from the Jewish Theological Seminary in 1973.
 Before coming to Congregation Beth Shalom in 1980, he served as the Associate Rabbi of Temple Israel of Great Neck, NY from 1972-1980.
 In June, 2015, he retired after 35 years as the Senior Rabbi of Congregation Beth Shalom, and now serves as Rabbi Emeritus.